martinkiefer/join-kde/README.md

 ## Setup
 1. Create an initial database folder and an initial database using the initdb and the createdb command.
+2. Download the dump containing our datasets from here: COMING SOON
-2. Use the psql command to load our experimental data into the database.
+3. Use the psql command to load our experimental data into the database.

 zcat dump.gz | psql